GM-CODES/Frontend-Mentor-Order-Card-Summary-Solution/README.md

 ## Acknowledgments

 Many thanks to Frontend Mentor Community for the opportunity given to budding developers like me to grow.
-Special thanks to [@Bidex-03](https://www.frontendmentor.io/profile/Bidex-03)
+Special thanks to [@Bidex-03](https://www.frontendmentor.io/profile/Bidex-03), my indefatigable mentor.